Cowichan Watershed Board

 • Latest News

-You are here: Home / Water Supply Target
+You are here: Home / Water Flows Target

-Water reserves in Cowichan Lake are managed such that the rate of flow in the Cowichan River never falls below 7 cubic metres per second (cms).
+Water reserves in Cowichan Lake are managed such that the rate of flow into the Cowichan River meets the soft targets established in the Cowichan Water Use Plan (2018), delivering, at minimum, the following flow regime:

 Rationale